My Favorites 0

 Step 2: How much is the Wijninckx contribution?

-If the pension target is exceeded, a 3% contribution is currently payable by the organiser on its part of this year's increase in pension reserves compared to last year.
+If the pension target is exceeded, a contribution is payable by the organiser on its part of this year's increase in pension reserves compared to last year.

 For the 2025 contribution year, this comes to: